Last reviewed on 19th April 2021

-A lifetime mortgage can be great for releasing equity tied up in your home.
+A lifetime mortgage can be great for releasing equity in your home.
 With an increase in homeowners choosing to stay put, lifetime mortgages are becoming an attractive prospect.
 Nonetheless, it is a commitment and needs careful consideration before deciding on what’s best for you.

 What is a lifetime mortgage?

 A lifetime mortgage is a form of equity release, which allows you to borrow tax-free cash against your home.
-The loan is usually long-term and is secured on your residence.
+The loan is usually long-term and is secured on your own home.
 You’d still retain ownership of your home and it wouldn’t affect your living arrangements.

 Types of lifetime mortgages

 As with every mortgage, there are options that you may be able to choose to suit your own lifestyle.
 With lifetime mortgages, there are three main types of how the loan can be repaid.

 The three main types of lifetime mortgages are: